NaClhv

 But having said all that, I believe that the core of my theory is pretty solid.
 While it's still falsifiable, it rests on well-established biblical, historical, and scientific facts which are unlikely to be overturned.
 Overall, I consider my theory about Adam and Eve to be more certain than a "working hypothesis", but perhaps not quite certain enough to be a full "theory".
 I will therefore conclude, with some significant confidence, by restating the summary that began this post: Adam and Eve were not the first humans or the only humans to live in their time.
 Instead, they were the first ones to be made in the image of God, and they eventually became recent common ancestors to all of humanity.
 "Ancestors" here should be understood in the spiritual sense: we inherit from them both the image of God and the effects of their original sin, and this inheritance is propagated through identity-shaping spiritual relationships, rather than just through biological reproduction.

-Interpreting other Bible passages (Part 1: Cain and Abel) (Next post of this series)
+The next post of this series is Interpreting other Bible passages (Part 1: Cain and Abel).

 Show/hide comments(No Comments)